box/t3js/docs/guides/testing-bundle.md

 ### How to Use a Real Service

 Occasionally, you will need to use an actual service instead of a stub.
-A DOM manipulation service is a great example of a utility that is hard to stub/fake short of just re-implementing the functionality in the test. `Box.TestServiceProvider` will include any services that are registered to the application stub before the `Box.TestServiceProvider` is instantiated.
+A DOM manipulation service is a great example of a utility that is hard to stub/fake short of just re-implementing the functionality in the test. `Box.TestServiceProvider` will include any services that are registered to the application stub before the `Box.TestServiceProvider` is instantiated, provided that you specify the services in the 2nd param, `allowedServicesList` of a TestServiceProvider.
 For example:

 ```js